 Gypsy moth eggs

-Keep an eye out for presence of large numbers of whitish/tan egg masses on oak trees this fall and winter.
+Keep an eye out for presence of large numbers of whitish/tan egg masses on oak trees and other types of trees.

 A sticky substance called Tanglefoot is available through retailers locally and online.
-It can be applied to tree trunks in the spring to capture caterpillars, reducing their impacts to trees.
+It can be applied to tree trunks in the spring to capture caterpillars, reducing their impact to trees.
+Wrapping a 12-inch strip of burlap or similar material around the trunk of a tree and securing it in the middle of the strip so that the material folds in half to form a double flap about 6 feet wide can also be helpful in capturing migrating caterpillars.
+More info.

 Keeping trees and soil well watered in the spring will reduce tree stress and help E. maimaiga grow, thus reducing the Gypsy Moth population.